 Note: While the following review and analysis may provide “spoilers,” these “spoilers” seem pretty obvious given the subject matter of the books: The American Revolutionary War.
 Therefore, I don’t believe they would actually “spoil” the book for an interested adult reader.

 Johnny Tremain by Esther Forbes

 Johnny Tremain is a proud, orphaned, silversmith apprentice in 1773 Boston and the envy of successful silversmiths, like Paul Revere, when he is accidentally crippled.
 Newly humbled and searching for work in a print shop, he discovers a new world, that of rebellion, via his friend, Rab Silsbee.
 Over the coming years, he joins the revolutionary movement, working as a spy for John Hancock, Paul Revere, and James Otis in the increasingly interesting scene of revolutionary Boston.
 When war breaks out, he is eager to take his part to fight against the tyrannical British who unfairly tax the innocent citizens of Boston.

-Johnny Tremain is written with an engaging story line and familiar characters from history.
-I imagine that Johnny’s story and Esther Forbes’ historical detail will captivate the imagination a young reader, especially as the events of the Tea Party and the opening shots at Lexington occur.
+Johnny Tremain is written with an engaging storyline and familiar characters from history.
+I imagine that Johnny’s story and Esther Forbes’ historical detail will captivate the imagination of a young reader, especially as the events of the Tea Party and the opening shots at Lexington occur.
 Because the story occurs during the early stages of the revolutionary war in the political center of those years, politics are detailed throughout; therefore, it may be dense for some children.
-Nevertheless, I enjoyed rereading Johnny’s story, and the tender patriotism tore at my heart, even as the hopeful account of changing times reminded me of the significance of all those who fought for right.
+Nevertheless, I enjoyed rereading Johnny’s story, and the tender patriotism tore at my heart, even as the hopeful account of changing times reminded me of the significance of all those who fought for rights.